pratikiitgn/Bigger_quadcopter/README.md

     $ ./waf configure --board (name of board)
 2) To complile the code
     $ ./waf (name_of_board)
-3) The "_with_bl.hex": file contains the bootloader and is used for flashing to Ardupilot from other firmware...
+3) The "_with_bl.hex": (it will be at build->name_of_board-> bin) file contains the bootloader and is used for flashing to Ardupilot from other firmware...
-4) The "..apj" is used by mission planner to update firmware on existing Ardupilot installations as a local firmware file
+4) The "..apj": (it will be at build->name_of_board-> bin) is used by mission planner to update firmware on existing Ardupilot installations as a local firmware file

 ## To make a launcher icon in Ubuntu